 - For most of the year, these areas are extremely cold, covered in snow

-- Sun does not set for six months and once set, does not rise for six months.
+- Sun does not set for six months, and once it is set, it does not rise for six months.

-- The temperature in winters can go as low as −37∘C.
+- The temperature in winter can go as low as −37∘C.

-- North polar region is the Arctic region while the south polar region is Antarctic region.
+- The north polar region is the Arctic region, while the south polar region is the Antarctic region.

 - Animals living at both these poles have adjusted to these harsh conditions.

 The Tropical Rainforests

 - The tropical region generally has a hot climate because of its location around the equator.

 - In winter, the temperatures are above 15∘C and during summers, it may cross even 40∘C.